johndoenma/hello-world/README.md

 # hello-world
-My first repo.
-Edited via browser.
+This is my first repo.
+Edited locally.
+Using git via command line.

+## Heading 2

+### Heading 3